When do I have to replace stainless steel gas hoses in LPG systems?

 In addition to the orange hose assemblies made of rubber and plastic, stainless steel hose assemblies are suitable and used for LPG systems.
 GOK offers them, among other things, as part of a kit to connect the gas stove or as a so-called all-gas hose for the gas socket.
 Of course, after ten years at the latest, the question arises whether the replacement periods from the TRF also apply to the stainless steel gas hoses.
 The short answer is: No!

 In a little more detail: The TRF require the hose assemblies which are manufactured in accordance with DIN 4815-2 or DIN 16436-2 to be replaced; in particular, these include the orange hoses made of rubber and plastic.
 Hose assemblies made of stainless steel, more precisely: metal braided corrugated pipes, are defined in DIN 3384 or DIN 14800.
 The TRF do not stipulate a replacement period for this type of hose.

 Of course, this also depends on the difference in the material.
 While materials such as rubber or plastic are subject to ageing and wear, stainless steel is not subject to ageing, or only subject to ageing to a certain degree.
 The specifications of the respective manufacturer are nevertheless binding and must be complied with, if there are any.

 Summary – Conclusion

-This means that, after ten years, the orange hose assemblies made of rubber or plastic must be removed from household LPG systems – after eight years in the commercial sector.
+This means that, after ten years, the orange hose assemblies made of rubber or plastic must be removed from LPG systems used in household or commercial sector after ten years.
 Gas hoses made of stainless steel do not have a replacement period and therefore only have to be replaced if a user or specialist finds a defect.